CroLinuxGamer/Dotfiles/README.md

 My zsh config that I configured completely to my liking.

-You will need a couple of zsh plugins so i will list them here:
+You will need a couple of zsh plugins so I will list them here:

 - zsh-syntax-highlighting.
 - zsh-history-substring-search